marcocipriani1/ewokd-ds/README.md

 ## Running Ewokd

-Ewokd uses a **Procfile** to manage multiple processes, allowing you to run both the web server and the bot worker concurrently.
+Ewokd uses a **Procfile** to manage two different processes, allowing you to run both the daemon and the bot worker concurrently.

 > You will need to create a `task.csv` file in the root folder of the server and populate it yourself according to the example provided in `task_example.csv`.